 # cat *.txt

-Even cat looks very simple, we have seen lot of time linux users overwriting very important file using redirection command.
+Even cat command looks very simple, we have seen a lot of time Linux users overwriting very important files using redirection operator.
 Make sure the name of the file you are creating does not match the name of an existing file.
-If you plan to append make sure you use ">>" and not ">"
+If you plan to append make sure you use ">>" and not ">".